 When I first began directing preschool programs, the marketing consisted of a single website page, posting flyers at the local library and other businesses, an article in the church newsletter and a parent referral discount program.
 Our program was always full-with a waiting list.

-But times changed-- the economy was tough and many families were experiencing downsizings or lay-offs from their jobs.
+But times changed-- the economy was tough and many families were experiencing downsizing or lay-offs from their jobs.
 Our half-day preschool program became a luxury expense that needed to be cut rather than a necessity expense.
 In addition a new, full-day childcare center opened three streets away.